Why You Need a Camel Coat: 4 Great Ways to Style

 If there’s one part of your closet that you want to invest in, it’s a coat.
 Just like your favorite designer handbag, your coat is the item that is likely to give you the best cost-per-wear rate.

-This style is chic, classic, and most importantly, versatile.
+You want a coat that will work with every outfit to give you the best bang for your bank.
+Enter the camel coat.
+This style is chic, classic, and, most importantly, versatile.
 Most commonly made using wool, a camel coat has long been a staple of our winter closet.

 Fearne Cotton wears a spot-printed skirt with a bell-sleeved coatFearne Cotton wears a spot-printed skirt with a bell-sleeved coat outside BBC Radio 1 in London, United Kingdom, on December 3, 2013 (Credit: WENN)